Legal Guides for Discrimination

 You Must File an Administrative Charge Before You Can File A Lawsuit Before filing a lawsuit against your employer, you must first file a charge of discrimination and ultimately receive a "... more

-Written by attorney Mark S Guralnick, over 4 years ago.
+Written by attorney Mark S Guralnick, almost 5 years ago.
 STAFF PICK

 The ADA is a federal law prohibiting discrimination based on disability.
 This guide explains the do's and don'ts when dealing with ADA requirements.

-Written by attorney Adam Carter, over 5 years ago.
+Written by attorney Adam Carter, almost 6 years ago.
 STAFF PICK

 Uniformed Services Employment and Reemployment Rights Act ("USERRA") is a

 federal law that provides reemployment rights to returning veterans and other

 Written by attorney James Bell, 8 months ago.